 About

-Antonio Sanz Escallón is a composer and pianist that focuses on projects involving elements of theatre, poetry and music.
-His work often explores unusual, surreal, intense, and mystic experiences through sounds and texts that embody such states.
+Antonio Sanz Escallón is a composer and pianist who focuses on projects involving elements of theatre, poetry and music.
+His work often explores unusual and surreal experiences through sounds and texts that embody such states.

 He has received commissions from the Galveston Symphony, the Baltimore Classical Guitar Society, the AURA Contemporary Ensemble, saxophonist Salvador Flores and mezzo-soprano Audrey Welsh.
-Additionally, he has written for the Peabody Jazz Ensemble, Hub New Music, the Loadbang ensemble, Ensemble Concept/21, The Rhythm Method Quartet and violinist Barbora Kolářová among others.
-His music has been heard at a variety of venues, including the Performing Media Festival, The North American Saxophone Alliance and the Blaffer Art Gallery.
-He has participated in the Curtis Summerfest, the Lake George Music Festival, and the Red Note Music Festival as a composer.
+Additionally, he has worked with the Peabody Jazz Ensemble, Hub New Music, the Loadbang ensemble, Ensemble Concept/21, The Rhythm Method Quartet and violinist Barbora Kolářová among others.
+His music has been heard at a variety of venues, including the Performing Media Festival, the Blaffer Art Gallery and The North American Saxophone Alliance.
+He has participated in the International Contemporary Ensemble’s Polyaspora Festival, the Curtis Summerfest, the Lake George Music Festival, and the Red Note Music Festival as a composer.